jsmolka/jsmolka.github.io/content/eggvance/progress/report-3.md

 ### Conclusion

 That's all for this progress report.
-A Windows build for the latest version can be found [here](https://github.com/jsmolka/eggvance/releases).
+A Windows build for the latest version can be found on [GitHub](https://github.com/jsmolka/eggvance/releases).
 I used profile guided optimization to squeeze out the last drop of performance (most games can be played at 10x the normal speed).
 Of course the current version is not perfect and bug free, audio is still missing and there are crashes and visual bugs in a few games like DOOM II.

 {{<figures>}}
-  {{<figure src="/img/doom_swr1.png" caption="Figure 6 - DOOM Software Renderer 1" class="full left">}}
+  {{<figure src="/img/doom_bug_1.png" caption="Figure 6 - DOOM II bug 1" class="full left">}}
-  {{<figure src="/img/doom_swr2.png" caption="Figure 7 - DOOM Software Renderer 2" class="full right">}}
+  {{<figure src="/img/doom_bug_2.png" caption="Figure 7 - DOOM II bug 2" class="full right">}}
 {{</figures>}}